 8. When and how to wear skimpywear

-But do keep in mind a couple of things: 1) G-strings, thongs, etc., are more of a novelty than anything else.
-That makes them more effective for certain situations (i.e., like dancing with the Chippendales) than for daily use.
+But do keep in mind a couple of things: 1) G-strings, thongs, etc. are more of a novelty than anything else.
+That makes them more effective for certain situations (i.e., dancing with the Chippendales) than for daily use.
 Save them for special occasions.

-Secondly, remember that the rear of thongs and G-strings don’t cover even a fraction of an inch of your backside.
-That can be embarrassing when you bend over, and increases the chances of getting a good old fashioned wedgie – not that there’s anything “good” about it.
+Secondly, remember that the rear of thongs and G-strings doesn’t cover even a fraction of an inch of your backside.
+That can be embarrassing when you bend over and increases the chances of getting a good, old-fashioned wedgie – not that there’s anything “good” about it.